maciejzj/personal-website/posts/vim-lsp-and-autocompletion.md

 First plugin we need is [async](https://github.com/prabirshrestha/async.vim).
 Since Vim 8 (which started what we would call modern Vim) the editor is able to perform asynchronous job executions.
-That basically means that some plugins can perform tasks in the background and react to what is going on in Vim without user explicitly asking for some actions.
+This basically means that some plugins can perform tasks in the background and react to what is going on in Vim without user having t oexplicitly ask for some actions.
 This is what we need for autocompletion to pop up automatically when we type.
-Your vim should be already above the 8.0 version, but make sure of it if you want autocompletion to work.
+Your Vim should already be above the 8.0 version, but make sure of it if you want autocompletion to work.
-Then we need async plugin, even though Vim has asynchronous actions built in.
+Then we need an async plugin, even though Vim has asynchronous actions built in.
 Because Neovim has developed async separately from Vim it has a slightly different API.
 This plugin is required to normalize the APIs so developers can share their